 You can also mention a directory in EXTRA_DIST; in this case the entire directory will be recursively copied into the distribution.
-Please note that this will also copy everything in the directory, including, e.g., Subversion's .svn private directories or CVS/RCS version control files.
-We recommend against using this feature.
+Please note that this will also copy everything in the directory, including, e.g., Subversion's .svn private directories or CVS/RCS version control files; thus we recommend against using this feature as-is.
+However, you can use the dist-hook feature to ameliorate the problem; see Section 14.3 [The dist Hook], page 98.

 If you define SUBDIRS, Automake will recursively include the subdirectories in the distribution.
-If SUBDIRS is defined conditionally (see Chapter 20 [Conditionals], page 123), Automake will normally include all directories that could possibly appear in SUBDIRS in the distribution.
-If you need to specify the set of directories conditionally, you can set the variable DIST_SUBDIRS to the exact list of subdirectories to include in the distribution (see Section 7.2 [Conditional Subdirectories], page 48).
+If SUBDIRS is defined conditionally (see Chapter 20 [Conditionals], page 124), Automake will normally include all directories that could possibly appear in SUBDIRS in the distribution.
+If you need to specify the set of directories conditionally, you can set the variable DIST_SUBDIRS to the exact list of subdirectories to include in the distribution (see Section 7.2 [Conditional Subdirectories], page 49).